ptr727/PlexCleaner/README.md

 ## Release Notes

 - Version 2.9:
+  - Added remote docker container debug support.
+    - `develop` tagged docker builds use the `Debug` build target, and will now install the .NET SDK and the [VsDbg](https://aka.ms/getvsdbgsh) .NET Debugger.
-  - Added `--debug` option that will wait for a debugger to be attached on launch.
+    - Added a `--debug` commandline option that will wait for a debugger to be attached on launch.
-  - `develop` docker builds will install the .NET SDK and the VsDbg .NET Debugger.
+    - Remote debugging in docker over SSH can be done using [VSCode](https://github.com/OmniSharp/omnisharp-vscode/wiki/Attaching-to-remote-processes) or [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-process-running-in-docker-container?view=vs-2022).
 - See [Release History](./HISTORY.md) for older Release Notes.

 ## Questions or Issues